jlduan/fba/docs/_build/html/_sources/tutorials/crispr_screening/PRJNA358686/tutorial.rst.txt

  Approach A
 ************

-Since sgRNAs are captured through polyA tails together with other transcripts, the locations of sgRNA on read 2 vary (This is not a sgRNA enrichment library).
-To speed up processing, first we screen reads that have the constant sequence (``GACGAAACACCG``) upstream of sgRNAs (cutadapt_\, version 3.7).
+As sgRNAs are captured together with other transcripts through polyA tails, their locations on read 2 may vary (it should be noted that this is not an sgRNA enrichment library).
+To expedite processing, we first screened reads that contained the constant sequence (``GACGAAACACCG``) upstream of sgRNAs using cutadapt_ (version 3.7).

 .. _cutadapt: https://github.com/marcelm/cutadapt